vaguiarpulido/covid19-research/README.md

 # Genome-wide bioinformatic analyses predict key host and viral factors in SARS-CoV-2 pathogenesis

 The novel betacoronavirus named Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2) caused a worldwide pandemic (COVID-19) after initially emerging in Wuhan, China.
-Here we applied a novel, comprehensive bioinformatic strategy to public RNA sequencing and viral genome sequencing data, to better understand how SARS-CoV-2 interacts with human cells.
-To our knowledge, this is the first meta-analysis to predict host factors that play a specific role in SARS-CoV-2 pathogenesis, distinct from other respiratory viruses.
-We identified differentially expressed genes, isoforms and transposable element families that are specifically altered in SARS-CoV-2 infected cells.
-Well-known immunoregulators including CSF2, IL32, IL6 and SERPINA3 were differentially expressed, while immunoregulatory transposable element families were upregulated.
-We predicted conserved interactions between the SARS-CoV-2 genome and human RNA-binding proteins such as the heterogeneous nuclear ribonucleoprotein A1 (hnRNPA1) and eukaryotic initiation factor 4 (eIF4b), that may play important roles in the viral life cycle.
-We also detected four viral sequence variants in the spike, polymerase, and nonstructural proteins that may affect the severity of COVID-19.
-The host factors we identified likely represent important mechanisms in the disease profile of this pathogen, and could be targeted by prophylactics and/or therapeutics against SARS-CoV-2.
+To better understand how SARS-CoV-2 interacts with human cells, we devised a novel, comprehensive bioinformatic strategy to analyze public RNA sequencing and viral genome sequencing data, which included:
+1. Detection of differentially expressed human genes along with functional and signaling pathway enrichment analyses.
+2. Analysis of changes in transcript isoform expression and usage
+3. Identification of transposable elements (TEs) deregulated during infection.
+4. Prediction of conserved interactions between viral RNA and human RNA-binding proteins (RBPs).
+5. Prediction of viral sequence variants potentially affecting host response.

+To our knowledge, this is the *first meta-analysis to predict host factors that play a specific role in SARS-CoV-2 pathogenesis, distinct from other respiratory viruses*.

-This GitHub repository contains the code to reproduce the analyses included in the manuscript submission.
+This GitHub repository contains the code to reproduce the analyses included in our manuscript submission.